michaelniedermayr/clion_stm32_openocd/readme.md

 ### Generate the initial code with STM32CubeMX
 We use STM32CubeMX to generate the initial code base.
 In the next step, we will create the CLion project on top of that.
-Start STM32CubeMX.
+* Start STM32CubeMX.
 * Selected New Project.
 * Select the Board Selector-tab.
 * Search for stm32f4discovery and double-click on the corresponding board.
 * When you asked ‘Initialize all peripherals with their default Mode?’ select No. At the moment we only need the basic peripherals like the GPIO pins.
 * Now you should see that the pins PD12-PD15 of the MCU are already marked green and set to GPIO_Output.
-These pins are connected to the LEDs on the discovery which we want to let blink.
+These pins are connected to the LEDs on the discovery board which we want to let blink.

 ![stm32cubemx](https://user-images.githubusercontent.com/8593661/37569687-37e623a0-2ae6-11e8-8a2c-05e3cf3fdab6.jpg)

 * Next click on: Project | Generate Code.